decretist/Gratian/papers/working/main.md

 of the second recension?
 It does not appear that the debate over authorship can be settled with currently available evidence.
-So, my question is: Can stylometry provide new evidence about the identity of Gratian 1 and Gratian 2?
+So, my question is: Can stylometry provide new evidence about the identity of Gratian 1 and Gratian 2?[^2]

+[^2]: An earlier version of this paper, "Can Stylometry Provide New Evidence about the Identity of Gratian 1 and Gratian 2?", was presented to a session on Canon Law in the Twelfth and Thirteenth Centuries at the _Rem non novam nec insolitam aggredimur_ conference and grand opening of the Stephan Kuttner Institute of Medieval Canon Law at Yale Law School, May 21-22, 2015.

 First I'm going to discuss in general terms the use of stylometry for authorship attribution.
 Then, I'm going to discuss the methodology